 Which cinemas do you work with?

-We work with ODEON, Cineworld, Vue and Showcase cinemas to run our autism friendly screenings across the country.
+We work with ODEON, Cineworld, Vue, Showcase and Picturehouse cinemas to run our autism friendly screenings across the country.

 Other cinemas run the screenings too, but we don’t work with them and can’t promise the same high standards.

 Allowing carers in for free is at the discretion of our partner cinemas and their staff.
 To guarantee a free place for a carer you can apply for a CEA Card.

 A CEA Card stands for Cinema Exhibitors Association Card.
 The CEA Card is a national concessionary card developed by the UK Cinemas’ Association for UK cinemas.